 the operation constant time.
 When the string is later used by some function

 collapsed to a plain string.
-Note that in contrary to append, this
+Note that in contrary to append

 function do not create a fresh new string directly.
 Hence, if the sub strings